CLI Reference

 Conversion uses optional extras.
 Install the readers you need:

-pip install 'requirements-as-code[ingest]' (DOCX/HTML), [ingest-pdf],
+pip install 'rac-core[ingest]' (DOCX/HTML), [ingest-pdf],

 [ingest-office] (PPTX/XLSX), or [ingest-all].